benbucksch/mauth-spec/draft-mauth.md

 of making OAuth2 as reliable for client and for end users as password login is today.

+It also avoids provider-specific configuration and adjustments.
 This in turn would allow email clients to authenticate using OAuth2 on any mail provider, without having to specifically register with or test each and every mail provider in the world.

 # Scope